Loaf

 However, the rock was steep and wet.
 While the three of us hung back,

-Andrew continued on for a short ways seeking a way up.
+Andrew continued for a short way seeking a way up.

-It didn’t look promising, however, so we decided to turn back.
+It didn’t look promising, so we all turned back.

 By this time, our boots were soaked and everyone, I suspect, was